dmacia49/Essay-editor/README.md

 Real-Time Sentence Highlighting: As the user types into the Flagged Sentence box, all exact matches of that sentence in the essay should be highlighted in real-time.

-When the user clicks the Apply button:

-All instances of the flagged sentence are replaced with the suggestion.
+When the user clicks the Apply button: All instances of the flagged sentence are replaced with the suggestion.

-Highlighting should be cleared after replacement.
+Highlighting are cleared after replacement.

 Case-Insensitive and Flexible Matching